AVAnnotate/documentation/pages/auto.md

 parent: Pages
 nav_order: 1
 ---
-# Creating and Disabling Auto-Generated Pages
+# Creating and Disabling Auto-Generated Projects
-Auto-generated pages are selected on the [Add a Project](https://avannotate.github.io/documentation/pages/creating_projects/) page and the [Add an Event](https://avannotate.github.io/documentation/pages/events/) page.
-When auto-generated pages are selected in `Event,` AVAnnotate will generate a home page with a table of contents.
+AVAnnotate will create an auto-generated project when selected on the [Add a Project](https://avannotate.github.io/documentation/pages/creating_projects/).
+The auto-generated project will have a Home Page including a generated Table of Contents, a page for each Event created, an index with any created [Tags](https://avannotate.github.io/documentation/pages/tags/), and and a navigation menu.
+Auto-generated pages can also be created for each Event when selected on the [Add an Event](https://avannotate.github.io/documentation/pages/events/) page.

-If an 'Event' has an auto-generated page, the published event page will include a media player, annotations, and a description.
-Links to auto-generated pages also appear in the generated Table of Contents and navigation menu.
+If an Event has an auto-generated page, the published Event page will include a media player, annotations, and a description.
 <br><br>
 ![Image 4: ](../../assets/autoimage4.png)
 <br><br>